 Eligibility: The book or article must have been published in the previous calendar year, but all scholars are eligible - whether or not they are affiliated with a university or tenured.
 Authors wishing to be nominated are encouraged to contact their publishers or editors, but their direct entries will be accepted as long as the submission guidelines are followed.

 Nomination: Nominations can come from the author of the work to be considered, any member of ASTR, the editor of a journal in which an essay has appeared, or a book publisher.
 (Essay nominations are limited in that authors can nominate only one, and journal editors can nominate one essay per volume.)
 Authors, publishers, and journal editors are invited to send one copy of each book or essay that they want considered to each member of the Errol Hill Award committee.
 Electronic submissions will be accepted for published essays, not books, but only if sent as a .pdf attachment.
 All submissions, whether hard copy or digital, should be directed to each of the three committee members:

-Please direct questions about the 2013 competition to Michael Chemers (Chair) at firstname.lastname@example.org.
+Please direct questions about the 2014 competition to Harry Elam (Chair) at email@example.com with copy to firstname.lastname@example.org

 Evaluation: The winning book or essay will be judged based on

 Notification: The winner will be notified by September 1, 2014.

 2012: Bernth Lindfors, Ira Aldridge: The Early Years 1807-1833 (U of Rochester P)

 2012 Honorable Mention: Brandi Catanese, The Problem of the Color[blind] (U of Michigan P)